quan4444/manual_segmentation_woundcompute/README.md

-# Manual segmentation on the SCC
+# Manual segmentation of microtissue on the SCC

 ## Table of contents